open-telemetry/opentelemetry-go/CONTRIBUTING.md

 Use the term `ConcurrentSafe` in the test name when it aims to verify the absence of race conditions.
-The top-level tests with this term will be run many times in the `test-concurrent-safe` CI job to increase the chance of catching concurrency issues. (this does not apply to subtests when this term is not in their root name)
+The top-level tests with this term will be run many times in the `test-concurrent-safe` CI job to increase the chance of catching concurrency issues.
+This does not apply to subtests when this term is not in their root name.

 ### Internal packages